5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Webcams.md

 18. Copy it to the desktop.
 19. Close the Patcher App.

-**NOTE**: Once AMFIPass is release on it's own repo, this laborious process will no longer be required.
+**NOTE**: Once AMFIPass is released on it's own repo, this laborious process will no longer be required.

 **Add AMFIPass to your EFI and Config**: